 We are developing INOpulse for the treatment of PAH to address a significant and unmet medical need in an orphan disease, which is a disease that affects fewer than 200,000 individuals in the United States.
 This program represents a potential first-in-class therapy for this indication.
 In October 2014, we completed a randomized, placebo-controlled, double-blind Phase 2 clinical trial of INOpulse for PAH.
 The data from this trial showed trends toward lower pulmonary vascular resistance in both active arms compared to placebo and a slight trend toward increased six-minute walk distance in the higher dose group.
-While neither result reacher the threshold for statistical significance, additional exploratory analyses of patients who were compliant with therapy, assessed as being on therapy for greater than 12 hours per day, as well as a similar analysis of patients on long-term oxygen therapy, or LTOT, showed clinically meaningful and statistically significant improvements in both the primary endpoint of pulmonary vascular resistance and the key secondary endpoint of six-minute walk distance, relative to placebo, for patients on the higher dose.
+While neither result reached the threshold for statistical significance, additional exploratory analyses of patients who were compliant with therapy, assessed as being on therapy for greater than 12 hours per day, as well as a similar analysis of patients on long-term oxygen therapy, or LTOT, showed clinically meaningful and statistically significant improvements in both the primary endpoint of pulmonary vascular resistance and the key secondary endpoint of six-minute walk distance, relative to placebo, for patients on the higher dose.
 These two sub groups each comprised more than 50% of the total patients enrolled in the trial.
+Statistical significance for clinical trials means that, should the trial have a positive outcome, the results have a low probability of having occurred because of chance rather than from the efficacy of the product.

-We believe the results of this trial provide sufficient indication of efficacy and safety to continue development of INOpulse for PAH in pivotal Phase 3 clinical trials, the primary endpoints of which will be tied to functional capacity for patients with PAH.
-We have an End of Phase 2 meeting scheduled with the FDA in January 2015 to discuss this plan.
-We intend to finalize our plans for this product candidate, including for clinical trial design, following this meeting as well as following additional discussions with regulatory authorities, including the European Medicines Agency, or EMA.
-Currently, we intend to begin Phase 3 clinical trials in the second half of 2015.
+We believe the results of this trial provide sufficient indication of clinical benefit and safety to continue development of INOpulse for PAH in pivotal Phase 3 clinical trials.
+We had an End of Phase 2 meeting with the FDA on January 8, 2015.
+Based on feedback from the FDA at this meeting, we are moving forward with Phase 3 development and plan to conduct two adequate and well-controlled confirmatory Phase 3 clinical trials, either sequentially or in parallel.
+We intend to finalize the clinical trial design following additional discussions with the FDA as well as with other regulatory authorities, including with the EMA.